uzairnoon/merg-sort-MPI/README.md

 # merg-sort-MPI
 This project presents the implementation of a Parallel Merge Sort algorithm, an optimized version of the classical merge sort designed to utilize the power of parallel computing.
 Merge sort is a comparison-based sorting algorithm that follows the divide-and-conquer paradigm.
-Parallel--Merge-Sort-Using-MPI
+# Parallel Merge Sort Using MPI

-Implementing Merge Sort Using MPI
+## Implementing Merge Sort Using MPI

-Abstract
+## Abstract

-While merge sort is ll-understood in parallel algorithms theory, relatively little is known of how to implement parallel merge sort with mainstream parallel programming platforms as MPI, and run it.
-Hence better understanding of merge sort parallelization can contribute to better understanding of divide-and-conquer parallelization in general.
-Here, I investigate a serial and parallel merge-sorts with message-passing merge sort that runs on computer clusters with MPI.
-In my experiments, comparing measured time of serial and parallel version of merge sort, parallel version has achieved best speedup.
+While merge sort is well-understood in parallel algorithms theory, relatively little is known of how to implement parallel merge sort with mainstream parallel programming platforms such as MPI, and run it efficiently.
+Hence, better understanding of merge sort parallelization can contribute to a better understanding of divide-and-conquer parallelization in general.
+In this work, a serial and a parallel merge sort are investigated using a message-passing approach that runs on computer clusters with MPI.
+Experimental results comparing the execution time of serial and parallel versions of merge sort show that the parallel version achieves the best speedup.

-1- Merge Sort Algorithm
+## 1. Merge Sort Algorithm

 Merge Sort follows the rule of Divide and Conquer.
-But it doesn't divides the list into two halves.
-In merge sort the unsorted list is divided into N sublists, each having one element, because a list of one element is considered sorted.
-Then, it repeatedly merge these sublists, to produce new sorted sublists, and at lasts one sorted list is produced.
-Merge Sort is quite fast, and has a time complexity of O(n log n).
-It is also a stable sort, which means the "equal" elements are ordered in the same order in the sorted list.
-The merge sort function should recursively sort the subarray array[p..r] i.e. after calling merge sort (array,p,r) the elements from index p to index r of array should be sorted in ascending order.
-To remind you of the merge sort algorithm: If the subarray has size 0 or 1, then it's already sorted, and so nothing needs to be done.
-Otherwise, merge sort uses divide-and-conquer to sort the subarray.
-Use merge (array, p, q, r) to merge sorted sub arrays array[p..q] and array[q+1..r].
-Once implemented, uncomment the Program.assertEqual() at the bottom to verify that the test assertion passes.
-The remaining piece of merge sort is the merge function, which merges two adjacent sorted subarrays, array[p..q] and array[q+1..r] into a single sorted subarray in array[p..r].
-I'll see how to construct this function so that it's as efficient as possible.
-Let's say that the two subarrays have a total of nn elements.
-I have to examine each of the elements in order to merge them together, and so the best I can hope for would be a merging time of \Theta(n)Θ(n).
-Indeed, I'll see how to merge a total of nn elements in \Theta(n)Θ(n) time.
-In order to merge the sorted subarrays array[p..q] and array[q+1..r] and have the result in array[p..r], I first need to make temporary arrays and copy array[p..q] and array[q+1..r] into these temporary arrays.
-I can't write over the positions in array[p..r] until I have the elements originally in array[p..q] and array[q+1..r] safely copied.
+It does not directly divide the list into two equal halves.
+Instead, the unsorted list is divided into N sublists, each having one element, because a list containing one element is already considered sorted.
+Then, it repeatedly merges these sublists to produce new sorted sublists, and finally one completely sorted list is produced.
+Merge Sort is quite fast and has a time complexity of O(n log n).
+It is also a stable sort, which means that equal elements preserve their original order in the sorted list.

-2- Serial Implement of Merge Sort in Message Passing Interface Merge sort is a divide and conquer paradigm.
-It divides those issue under a number of sub problems that are littler instances of the same problem; At that point it overcomes the sub problems Toward fathoming them recursively; at last, it combines the answers for those sub problems under the result for those unique issue.
+The merge sort function recursively sorts the subarray array[p..r].
+After calling merge sort (array, p, r), the elements from index p to index r of the array are sorted in ascending order.
+If the subarray has size zero or one, it is already sorted and no further action is required.
+Otherwise, merge sort uses divide-and-conquer to split the subarray and then uses the merge (array, p, q, r) function to merge the sorted subarrays array[p..q] and array[q+1..r].

+The merge function merges two adjacent sorted subarrays into a single sorted subarray.
+To achieve this, temporary arrays are created to store the elements of both subarrays.
+This ensures that original values are preserved during the merge process.
+Since each element must be examined once, the merging operation takes Θ(n) time.

+## 2. Serial Implementation of Merge Sort Using MPI

+Merge sort is based on the divide-and-conquer paradigm.
+It divides the problem into smaller subproblems that are simpler instances of the same problem.
+These subproblems are solved recursively, and their results are combined to obtain the final solution.

-2-1 Sort Function
+### 2.1 Sort Function

-The sort function shows the implementation of sort algorithm.
-This function receives an array, its beginning and finishing index as parameters.
-Convenient it finds the mid index of order and it finds the number of elements.
-At this period the accepted array is divided to two smaller sub array which I are able to sort them by calling the sort function.
-Now, in my function, I should divide to two and do it until I achieve an array with one element.
-So this array is considered as sorted array.
-Hence, then return statement of this function locates here.
-In alternate situation, the sort function would be supposed for each sub arrays.
-In sort function, at whatever point the two subarrays are sorted, I have to call another capacity which will merge these two subarrays and structure a merge sorted array, as I find in the last statement of sort function.
+The sort function implements the core sorting algorithm.
+It receives an array along with its starting and ending indices.
+The function computes the middle index and divides the array into two smaller subarrays.
+The sort function is then called recursively on each subarray until arrays of size one are obtained.
+Such arrays are considered sorted.
+Once both subarrays are sorted, the merge function is called to combine them into a single sorted array.

-2-2 Merge Function
+### 2.2 Merge Function

-The accompanying code in shows merge function that is dealing with merge some portion of sorting algorithm.
-This function gets two array and the related size of them and return a merge sorted array.
-The measure of the merge sorted exhibit array should be the aggregate size of two got array Msize = Fsize + Ssize.
-I have characterized three diverse iterators (fi, si, mi) to stroll through every array.
-Everything I need is to contrast the first element and all element of second array.
-To do as such, I select the first element of first array and compare it and the first element of second array.
-I'll put smaller one into the M array which would contains all element of both initial array in a sorted order.
-I'll keep pushing ahead till one of the array achieves the end.
-As of now I am certain elements of the array which I have come to the end of it are inserted into array M and all remained elements in the other array are greater than every one of them, on the grounds that on the off chance that they were littler, they would be embedded into M before the first array element be inserted.
-Next, the remained elements on the other array will be put into the end of array M, which has still a few places left to oblige them.
-I will put them with the same order it as of now has, in light of the fact that both arrays were sorted before merge together.
-The last step is to partition the sorted merged array M into two equivalent size subarrays and supplant them with F and S which are the information array to the function.
+The merge function handles the merging stage of the algorithm.
+It takes two sorted arrays and their respective sizes as input and returns a merged sorted array.
+The size of the merged array is equal to the sum of the sizes of the two input arrays.
+Iterators are used to traverse the arrays, compare elements, and insert them into the merged array in sorted order.
+Once one array is exhausted, the remaining elements of the other array are appended while preserving their order.

-2-3 Main Function
+### 2.3 Main Function

-Here I defined all of my data and data array with size of N. In addition, I used clock function to take time.
+The main function defines the required data structures and initializes the data array with size N. The clock function is used to measure the execution time of the program.

-3- Parallel Implementation of Merge Sort Algorithm Single Instruction Multiple Data.
-I have the same tasks and different data, so it is a good idea to use single instruction multiple parallel implementation.
+## 3. Parallel Implementation of Merge Sort Algorithm

+The parallel version follows the Single Instruction Multiple Data (SIMD) model.
+The same instructions are executed on different subsets of data across multiple processors, making merge sort suitable for parallelization.

-3-1 Partitioning the Data equally
+### 3.1 Partitioning the Data Equally

-At first I partition the data equally into processors, but sometimes data cannot be equally dividable by processors.
-In order to have equal local data in each processor, I add one to local n, the quotient of the number of data (n) divided by the number of processors.
-And I have some new elements so I should assign them into zero.
-In order to calculate the number of new elements I subtract the local n from r, the remainder of the dividing the number of data by the number of processors.
-Afterwards, I generate the elements of data randomly.
-In order to generate some three-digit numbers I use the remainder of dividing random numbers by 1000.
+Initially, the data is partitioned equally among the available processors.
+When the total number of elements cannot be evenly divided, additional elements are added and initialized to zero to ensure uniform local data sizes.
+Random three-digit numbers are generated to populate the dataset.

-3-2 Sorting the Data
+### 3.2 Sorting the Data

-I use the function MPI-Broadcast to send the size of local n to all processors and also allocate memory for them.
-And I use the function MPI Scatter to send the needed components to each of the other processors.
-Afterwards, I call the sort function for all processors.
+The MPI_Broadcast function is used to distribute the size of the local data to all processors.
+Memory is allocated accordingly, and MPI_Scatter is used to distribute portions of the data to each processor.
+Each processor then independently calls the sort function on its local data.

-3-3 Merging the Data
+### 3.3 Merging the Data
-I use the tree structure global sum strategy to merge the sorted data in each processor to produce a merged sorted array.
-I need to find the pattern the rank of receiver and sender processors.
-If the rank of a processor is dividable by my step it receives the sorted array of the processor the rank of which is not dividable by the step, and merge it with its sorted array.
-I assign steps the multiples of 2.

-4- Taking time
-I calculate the CPU time by using the function Clock to measure the run-time of both serial and parallel implementations.
+A tree-based global merging strategy is used to combine sorted data from all processors.
+Processors communicate based on their ranks and merge their data in steps that are multiples of two.
+This continues until the final sorted array is produced.

+## 4. Performance Measurement

+The execution time of both serial and parallel implementations is measured using the clock function.
+CPU time comparisons are used to evaluate performance improvements achieved through parallelization.